 - Policy 9.1.
 Consider launching a "Call for Artists" in newspapers and on social media that offers a modest reward to the best artwork. - Policy 9.2.
-Try to commission businessowners for public artwork sponsorship in exchange for advertising and recognition of their business. - Policy 9.3.
-Consider utilizing existing infrastructure, if any, to determine how to proceed in obtaining lighting. - Policy 9.4.
-Consider phasing the lighting installation process: - 1.
+Commission businessowners for public artwork sponsorship in exchange for advertising and recognition of their business. - Policy 9.3.
+Phase lighting installation process: - 1.
 Install lighting in key areas first. - 2.
-Prioritize energy-efficiency when shopping. - Utilize grants and community fundraising opportunities (sponsorship, fundraisers, donations, volunteer work) to fund this project.
+Prioritize energy-efficiency when shopping. - 3.
+Utilize grants and community fundraising opportunities this project.

+(sponsorship, fundraisers, donations, volunteer work) to fund
-Need #10.
-Cook County should begin planning to expand the landfill.

-- Policy 10.1.
-Consider using the following plan for the life of your comprehensive plan to ensure this action item is completed: - Year 1 to Year 2 Community engagement, site selection, environmental assessments, determining funding sources. - Year 2 to Year 3 Finalization of phased development, environmental studies, beginning of phased development. - 3.
-Year 3 to Year 4 Begin the first phase. - 4.
-Year 5 Complete first stage of expansion. - Policy 10.2.
-Cook County should educate and engage the public on this project, especially if the expansion has human impacts, and collaborate closely with the state and federal regulatory agencies to consider developing mitigation plans for residents and businesses who may be affected by this project. - Policy 10.3.
-Cook County should prioritize and implement community monitoring and reporting for the long-term. - Need #11.
+- Policy 9.4.
+Utilize existing infrastructure, if any, to determine how to proceed in obtaining lighting. - Need #10.
+Cook County should begin planning to expand the landfill. - Policy 10.1.
+Educate and engage the public on this project, especially if the expansion has human impact. - Policy 10.2.
+Select a new site for the expansion OR conduct an environmental assessment for expansion of the landfill's borders without actually building a new one. - Policy 10.3.
+Develop a plan for the expansion that considers environmental, economic, human, and other factors that would likely make this decision unfeasible. - Policy 10.4.
+Collaborate closely with the state and federal regulatory agencies and consider developing mitigation plans for residents and businesses who may be affected by this project. - Policy 10.5.
+Prioritize and implement community monitoring and reporting for the long-term. - Policy 10.6.
+Consider using the following plan for the life of your comprehensive plan to ensure this action item is completed: - Year 1 to Year 2 Community engagement, site selection, environmental assessments, determining funding sources. - 2.
+Year 2 to Year 3 Finalization of phased development, environmental studies, beginning of phased development.

+- 3. Year 3 to Year 4 Begin the first phase. - 4.
+Year 5 Complete first stage of expansion.

+- Need #11.
 County and City fire services need to modernize their training methods, purchase new and spare equipment, and consider a headquarters better suited to prepare our linemen and vulnerable populations from increased severe weather conditions in our area. - Policy 11.1.
+Secure funding for construction of training facilities, new equipment, and a new headquarters with a storm shelter. - Policy 11.2.
+Consult with the vulnerable populations OR review needs from previous severe weather events to determine what is most critical during construction of the new fire headquarters and storm shelter. - Policy 11.3.
+Consider long-term funding sources, long-term staffing methods, and how to maintain this facility - Policy 11.4.
 Consider the following plan for the life of your comprehensive plan to ensure this action item is completed: - 1.
-Year 1 to Year 2 Planning and assessment. - Year 2 to Year 3 Secure funding, begin upgrading. equipment and design the new headquarters/storm shelter.

-- Year 3 to Year 4 Begin phased construction, continue equipment upgrades as needed and feasible, implement longterm staffing techniques. - 4.
-Year 5 Complete first stage construction. - Policy 11.2.
-Cook County and the Cities should consult with the vulnerable populations
+Year 1 to Year 2 Planning and assessment. - Year 2 to Year 3 Secure funding, begin upgrading. equipment and design the new headquarters/storm shelter. - Year 3 to Year 4 Begin phased construction, continue equipment upgrades as needed and feasible, implement longterm staffing techniques. - 4.
+Year 5 Complete first stage construction.